stbischof/doc/class-Catalog.md

       <td>false</td>
     </tr>
     <tr>
       <td colspan="5"><em>Collection of cubes (both physical and virtual) that define the analytical content available in this catalog.
 Each cube represents a specific analytical perspective on the business data, containing measures for analysis and dimensions for slicing and dicing.
 Physical cubes map directly to fact tables and provide the foundation for analysis, while virtual cubes combine multiple physical cubes to create unified analytical views.
-At least one cube is required for a valid catalog.</em></td>
+While not strictly required, at least one cube is typically defined to provide analytical functionality.</em></td>
     </tr>
     <tr>
       <td><strong>namedSets</strong></td>